Prepping: A Beginner’s Guide – Essential Items Needed for Disaster Preparation (Pt. 2)

 - Store what you eat, and eat what you store.
 By following this adage, you will not end up throwing away expired food, and you won’t serve up something completely unpalatable during a crisis situation.

 Medical emergencies can occur at the drop of a hat, and having the necessary supplies can mean the difference between life and death.
 When an emergency situation arises, one must act calming and decisively.
-In the case of a severe injury where there is a lot of blood loss, there must be supplies that can stop bleeding, reduce the pain, and calm the patient if necessary.
-Find websites online that deal with first aid care and go through each injury to see what medical instruments and items are needed.
-Even better, see if the Fire Department, American Red Cross or Medical Centers offer classes to assist in medical emergencies.
+Having pre-assembled medical packs for specific medical emergencies can save precious time.
+In the case of a severe injury where there is a lot of blood loss, there must be supplies on hand that can stop bleeding, reduce the pain, and calm the patient if necessary.
+Not only are supplies important, though.
+Having a family member confident to provide this type of medical care is a must in a survival situation.
+Taking medical courses would be very beneficial in preparing for this type of emergency.
+The Fire Department, American Red Cross or Medical Centers are local resources that offer classes to assist in medical emergencies.
+To further prepare, find websites online that deal with first aid care and go through each injury to see what medical instruments and items are needed.
+Moreover, you should have a good understanding of how to properly store medications in order to keep them ready for emergencies.
 Make a list for supplies that can be added to your disaster medical supplies.

 Written Survival Information

-In a high stress situation, it’s easy to forget the basic how-tos of tasks that you don’t perform every day.
+In a high stress situation, it’s easy to forget the basic how-tos of tasks that you don’t perform everyday.
 Many survival manuals and printouts can easily be downloaded onto a flash drive to be taken along in your bug out bags.
 Don’t underestimate the value of a spiritual book to boost the morale.
+You want books like: